Lenoir Red Sox

-The Lenoir Red Sox was the primary moniker of the minor league baseball teams based in Lenoir, North Carolina.
+The Lenoir Red Sox were a minor league baseball team based in Lenoir, North Carolina.
 Between 1937 and 1951, Lenoir teams played as members of the 1937 and 1938 Carolina League, 1939 and 1940 Tar Heel League, 1946 and 1947 Blue Ridge League and the Western Carolina League from 1948 to 1951, winning three league championships.
-Lenoir hosted home minor league games at the Lenoir High School Field.
-The 1940 Lenoir Reds were a minor league affiliate of the Cincinnati Reds and the Lenoir Red Sox were an affiliate of the New York Giants from 1949 to 1951.
+Lenoir teams hosted home minor league games at the Lenoir High School Field.

+After playing as the unaffiliated Lenoir "Indians" from 1937 to 1939, the 1940 Lenoir "Reds" were a minor league affiliate of the Cincinnati Reds.
+The franchise resumed play in 1946 with the Lenoir "Red Sox" who then became an affiliate of the New York Giants from 1949 to 1951.

 History

 1937–1940 Carolina League / Tar Heel League

 In 1937, the Lenoir Indians began minor league play.
 Lenoir played as members of the six–team Independent level Carolina League, formally called the "Carolina Baseball League."
 The league was referred to as an "outlaw" league because of the Independent status.
 Most of the other league members had previously hosted numerous semi–pro teams in the Carolina Textile League, made up of locals and mill workers.
 The 1937 Indians finished with a record of 42–54 to place fifth, playing under player/manager Baxter Moose.
 Lenoir finished 12.5 games behind the first place Kannapolis Towelers.
 The Carolina League Lenoir franchise is listed in some references as the "Finishers."

 The 1938 Lenoir Indians won the Carolina League Championship.
 The Indians finished the season in first place in the six–team final league standings with a 60–39 record, playing under manager Bobby Hipps.
 Lenoir finished 4.0 games ahead of the second place Hickory Rebels in the final standings.
 No playoffs were held.
 The Carolina League folded following the 1938 season, resuming play in 1945, affected by World War II.

 In 1939, the Lenoir Indians continued play, becoming members of the six–team Class D level Tar Heel League.
 The Indians placed 2nd in the standings and finished the season with 61–46 record, playing under managers Lefty Guise and Clarence Roper.
 Lenoir finished 10.5 games behind the first place Gastonia Cardinals in the final regular season standings.
 In the playoffs, the Statesville Owls defeated Lenoir 3 games to 0.

 Continuing play in the 1940 Tar Heel League, Lenoir became a minor league affiliate of the Cincinnati Reds, and began play as the Lenoir Reds.
 The Lenoir Reds finished with a record of 53–55 to place fourth in the regular season standings, finishing 19.0 games behind the first place Statesville Owls.
 Playing under manager Ray Rice, the Reds advanced to the playoffs, where they lost in 1st round, where Statesville defeated Lenoir 4 games to 2 in their playoff series.